Frequently asked questions about the Pinellas Planning Council (PPC):

 |Topic||Who to Call|

 General community planning is the responsibility of local governments.
 If you live in a city or town, call there for information.
-If you live in the unincorporated county, contact the Pinellas County Planning Department at (727) 464-8200.
+If you live in the unincorporated county, contact the County’s Planning Department at (727) 464-8200.

 |Arts & Culture||

 Cultural facilities and programs are administered by a variety of nonprofit, municipal and county agencies.
-The Pinellas County Arts Council, at (727) 453-7860, serves as a resource for cultural development countywide.
-For additional information, contact your local government.
+For information about arts and culture in Pinellas County, contact Visit St. Petersburg/Clearwater Florida Arts & Culture at (727) 464-7200, or your local government.

 |Building Permits and Inspections||

 These services are the responsibility of local governments, but some contract with Pinellas County to perform them.
 If you live in a city or town, call there for information first.
-If you live in the unincorporated county, or you know that the county handles permitting and inspections for your community, contact the Pinellas County Building Department at (727) 464-3176.
+If you live in the unincorporated county, or you know that the county handles permitting and inspections for your community, contact the Pinellas County Building & Development Review Services at (727) 464-3888.

 |Coastal Construction Control Line (CCCL)||

 Code enforcement is adminstered by your local government.
 If you live in a city or town, call there for information.
-If you live in the unincorporated county, contact County Information at (727) 464-3000.
-You will be routed to the correct department (Building, Highway, or Environmental Management) for the information you need.
+If you live in the unincorporated county, contact Pinellas County Building & Development Review Services at (727) 464-3888.

 For your convenience, all of the local governments have published their land development codes online through services such as Muncipal Code Corporation and LexisNexus.
 You can access these codes from our Local Government Information page.